AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 ## Example

-In [this repository](https://github.com/AnesBenmerzoug/mlflow_model_versioning) you can find example code that shows how to do model versioning for machine learning classifiers with MLflow.
+In [this repository][Example Repository] you can find example code that shows how to do model versioning for machine learning classifiers with MLflow.

 One important thing that should always be done is to pin the random seed to ensure the experiment's repeatability.